 Revenue from the sale of products and the rendering of services is recognized when title and risk of loss passes to the customer, which is generally at the time of shipment.
 Revenue from the rendering of services represented less than 10% of consolidated net sales for all periods presented.
 Revenue from certain fixed price contracts for which costs can be dependably estimated is recognized on the percentage-of-completion method, measured by the percentage of costs incurred to date to estimated total costs for each contract.
-The percentage of the Company's net sales recognized under the percentage-of-completion method was approximately 1%, 1%, and 2% in fiscal 2012, 2011 and 2010, respectively.
+The percentage of the Company's net sales recognized under the percentage-of-completion method was approximately 1% in fiscal 2013, 2012 and 2011.
 Contract costs include all direct material and labor costs and those indirect costs related to contract performance, such as indirect labor, supplies, tools, repairs and depreciation costs.
 Selling, general and administrative costs are charged to expense as incurred.

 Revisions in cost estimates as contracts progress have the effect of increasing or decreasing profits in the period of revision.
 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.
 Variations in actual labor performance, changes to estimated profitability, and final contract settlements may result in revisions to cost estimates and are recognized in income in the period in which the revisions are determined.
-Changes in estimates pertaining to percentage-of-completion contracts did not have a material effect on net income from consolidated operations in fiscal 2012, 2011 or 2010.
+Changes in estimates pertaining to percentage-of-completion contracts did not have a material effect on net income from consolidated operations in fiscal 2013, 2012 or 2011.